 - Who does what in your home?

-- Why are you having to negotiate issues that never came to mind before?
+- Why do you need to negotiate issues that never came to mind before?

 If you’re in that season right now, please relax.